Shijikori/vintage-rcon/README.md

 **Password** is the RCON password.
 To comply with specification, the RCON server will not start if this is left to default empty value.

 **Timeout** defines the RCON connexion timeout in minutes.
 This is an integer value.
-Minimum is 1.
+Minimum is 1, maximum is 1440 (24 hours).

+**MaxConnections** defines the maximum number of concurrent RCON connections allowed.
+Default is 10.

 ## Build